Before Saying “I Do” Many Couples Are Seeking Pre-Marital Counseling

 Pre-marital counseling teaches self-awareness and empathy coupled with communication and conflict resolution skills.
 Couples learn to communicate effectively while avoiding destructive tactics like name-calling and withdrawal.

 Often couples are so busy preparing for the ceremony that the relationship is put on the back burner.
 Sometimes just mentioning pre-marital counseling to the blissful bride and groom to be elicits a dumbstruck response: “But we’re so happy.
 How could anything go wrong?”

 Neurobiologists have discovered a chemical released in the brain when a couple falls in love.
-This chemical, phenylethlamine, functions like an amphetamine, thus explaining superhuman feelings, such as: “I feel like I can walk on air.”
-“The grass is greener.”
-“The sky is bluer.”
+This chemical, phenylethylamine, gives you superhuman feelings, such as: “I feel like I am walking on air.”
 During this stage, couples never seem to tire of one another.

-Unfortunately, phenylethlamine highs cannot last.
+Unfortunately, phenylethylamine highs cannot last.
 The body builds up a tolerance.
-Neurobiologists say it takes about four years for the chemical to run its course.
+Neurobiologists say the chemical takes about four years to run its course.
 Once the chemical is gone, the couple is faced with experiencing the relationship with their own basic brain chemistry.

 Statistically, couples who received pre-marital counseling weathered the storms of the first year of marriage much better than couples who did not receive it.

 While many engaged couples seek counseling to enjoy each other better and reduce the risk of future problems, we also see couples in long-term committed relationships.